Point-Map-Probabilities of a Point Process and Mecke's Invariant Measure Equation: More on Examples

-This subsection is focused on the existence of $\cfpi$ for Poisson point processes.
+This subsection is focused on the existence of \pomk{}-probabilities for point-maps defined on Poisson point processes.
 It is based on Theorem~\ref{regenver} and is illustrated by two examples.

-\begin{prop} If $g_s$ is the strip \pomk{} defined in Example \ref{sr}, and $(\Phi,\p)$ is a homogeneous Poisson point process in the plane with distribution $\cp$, then the $g_s$ probability exists and is given by (\ref{regeneq}).
-In addition, for all $n$, $g_s$ is $\cp_0^{g_s,n}$-almost surely continuous.
-Therefore the action of $(\theta_{g_s})_*$ preserves $\cp_0^{g_s}$ and is ergodic. \end{prop}
+\begin{prop} If $s$ is the strip \pomk{}, and $(\Phi,\p)$ is a homogeneous Poisson point process in the plane with distribution $\cp$, then the $s$-probability exists and is given by (\ref{regeneq}).
+In addition, for all $n$, $s$ is $\cp_0^{s,n}$-almost surely continuous.
+Therefore the action of $(\theta_{s})_*$ preserves $\cp_0^{s}$ and is ergodic. \end{prop}